thirddegree/Hatchit/README.md

 To build with Vulkan support you MUST have installed:
 * Vulkan SDK
 * Vulkan supported drivers!

-To build with Direct X 12 support you MUST install:
-* Windows 10 SDK

 The build system requires that you have a working Python 3.5 installation.